MrSteelRat/Tetris/README.md

 ## Acknowledgments

-- The game concept is inspired by the original Flappy Bird created by Dong Nguyen.
+- The Tetris game logic is inspired by the original Tetris created by Alexey Pajitnov.

 Feel free to contribute, report issues, or suggest improvements!

-Happy flying!
+Happy coding!